yitzchak/shasht/README.md

 ## Compliance

-Although concise the JSON specification is very vague on a number of points and accurate compliance by implementations is often substandard.
-Without a test suite compliance is difficult to test.
+Although concise the JSON specification is very vague on a number of points and thus accurate compliance by implementations is often substandard.
+Without comprehensive tests compliance is difficult to ascertain.
 The [JSONTestSuite](https://github.com/nst/JSONTestSuite) includes over 300 reading tests including those left ambiguous by the specification.
-The test suite of shasht includes all of these tests in addition to various write test.
+The test suite of shasht includes all of these tests in addition to various write tests.
 For a comparision of the compliance of the Common Lisp implementations of JSON see [Compliance Comparision](https://yitzchak.github.io/shasht/).